VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \textbf{Results.}\quad Table~\ref{tab:ego2exo_sota} reports results of adaptation to the egocentric viewpoint.
 Training only the vision-language connector or the connector together with LLM LoRA adapters does not lead to effective adaptation to the target domain ($\Delta_{\text{target}} < 1$).
 Updating all three modules (connector, vision encoder, and LLM) improves performance on the target domain by $\Delta_{\text{target}} = +0.57$, but the large number of trainable parameters results in forgetting on the source benchmarks ($\Delta_{\text{source}} = -0.50$).
 In contrast, updating the connector and vision encoder alone slightly improves performance on the target domain and does not lead to forgetting on the source domain.
+These results highlight that the core difficulty of domain adaptation in existing VLMs arises from the necessity of updating the vision encoder to learn domain-specific visual representations, which inevitably leads to forgetting of pretrained knowledge.
 Our proposed \methodname~achieves the strongest adaptation performance, with the highest improvement on the target domain ($\Delta_{\text{target}}=+3.5$) while simultaneously maintaining retention on the source benchmarks ($\Delta_{\text{source}}=+1.8$).
 Interestingly, \methodname\ not only avoids catastrophic forgetting but also improves performance on some source benchmarks (e.g., ADL-X).
 We attribute this positive transfer to a multi-axis domain shift: although source and target differ in viewpoint (exocentric vs. egocentric), their action distributions overlap.
 ADL-X, while exocentric, encapsulates activities of daily living that closely aligns with the EgoExo4D action distribution, enabling beneficial cross-domain generalization.